 With over 2,000 baby powder lawsuits nationwide, judges have centralized all federal lawsuits involving Johnson’s Baby Powder in a Multi-District Litigation (MDL No. 2738) under U.S. District Judge Freda L. Wolfson in the District New Jersey.

-$200 Million in St. Louis Baby Powder Trials
+Over $300 Million Awarded in St. Louis Baby Powder Trials

 - 1st Trial — In February 2016, the family of an Alabama woman who died of ovarian cancer after using baby powder for 35 years was awarded $72 million by a jury in St. Louis, Missouri.